Women, Infants & Children (WIC)

 Do I Qualify for WIC?

-However, the best way to find out if you qualify is to call our WIC staff at 816-595-4358.
+- Call our WIC staff at 816-595-4358.
 If you are eligible for WIC benefits, the staff will provide you with information about how to apply.

 Forms & Documents